 Class Discussion: What is referred to in the phrase 'poetics and politics of exhibiting'?
-What implications does it have for our understanding of representation?
+How does it affect our understanding of representation?
 How might such an understanding be relevant or not to our analysis of deviance?
 Prepare to discuss in groups the reference to, and the particulars of, Reading B, which is first alluded to on page 163.
 Especially consider the last sentence of the 'Reading B' reference on that page.
 How might the ideas pertinent to decoding texts, help you to prepare your museum presentations?
 Do you think the concepts of material culture would assist you in this as well?
 Why or why not?